Constitution of Model Flying Hawkes Bay Incorporated

 15.4.
-Any AGM or SGM will be open to all members of the club.
+Only financial and Life Members can attend any AGM or SGM.
 Only financial senior or life members will be entitled to vote.

 15.9.
 Voting at AGM or SGM.
-Only senior or life members of the club may vote at either a AGM or SGM.
+Only financial senior members or life members of the club may vote at either an AGM or SGM.

 15.10.
 Proxy voting at any AGM or SGM is not permitted.